-Now that the UK is leaving the EU, we have to think differently.
+Now that the UK has left the EU, we have to think differently.
 World Class Britain is our contribution to starting a fresh national narrative.

 The breadth of the British achievement is often hidden in plain sight.
 We aim to make it visible.